diazrenata/ldats2020/crossval_results.md

 ![](crossval_results_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-Digging into this, we can see that the best fitting model (`k = 2, seed = 16, cpts = 5`) is not very different from a model with 1 changepoint, and I’d argue that the extra changepoints are not picking up on “important” dynamics.
+Digging into this, we can see that the best fitting model (`k = 2, seed = 16, cpts = 5`) is not very different from a model with 1 or 2 changepoints, and I’d argue that the extra changepoints are not picking up on “important” dynamics.
 We’re getting more changepoints than we want.

     ## Running LDA with 2 topics (seed 16)